rodyherrera/Quantum/README.md

 - **Repository Command Line Interface (CLI):** Each deployed repository comes with its own CLI for monitoring execution output (logs) and executing specific commands.
 - **File Explorer:** Make local changes within your repository without requiring a GitHub commit or application redeployment.
 Changes are overwritten upon subsequent commits.
 - **Command Panel:** Configure commands such as dependency installation, source code building, and software startup within a dedicated panel.
-- **Deployment Isolation:** Each user has an associated docker instance, where all their deployments will be created in that instance.
-- **Responsive Design:** The user interface (web-ui) is completely responsive, designed considering every detail, with the aim of giving you an optimal experience compared to other open-source alternatives of the same nature.
+- **Tailored User Experience:** The user interface (web-ui) is completely responsive, designed considering every detail, with the aim of giving you an optimal experience compared to other open-source alternatives of the same nature.
 - **Environment Variable Management:** Manage environment variables associated with your deployment, with automatic mapping of variables upon repository cloning.
 Create, delete, and modify variables as needed.
 - **Continuous deployment:** When a commit is made to the repository within Github, it is automatically redeployed to Quantum.
 - **Service Status:** You can check the status of the server through the web-ui.
 It will determine if the server is working in optimal conditions or if it is overloaded.
+- **Docker-Based Isolation:** Each user receives a dedicated Docker instance for their deployment, ensuring smooth operations and minimizing conflicts.

 ### Project Requirements
 To run this project, Node.js 21 or higher is required.
 It is recommended to use nvm (Node Version Manager) to manage Node.js versions on your system.
 Below are the steps to install Node.js 21 using nvm: